Dygo454/RomExporterMod/README.md

 [link to redstone computer showcase possibly comming later as I am not sure yet on whether or not I will finish building the computer]
+[ALSO links to possible compilers and/or documentation may come later on]

 That said even then it only works in a specific orientation meaning that if my ROM chip is rotated the mod can't work propperly.